jorzel/jorzel.github.io/_posts/2023-05-10-how-to-build-an-alerting-system-with-prometheus-and-alertmanager.md

 ---
 title: "How to build an alerting system with Prometheus and Alertmanager"
 description: "Alertmanager is a component of the Prometheus ecosystem that manages and sends alerts based on the rules defined in Prometheus"
-tags: learning monitoring devops prometheus alert
+tags: learning monitoring devops prometheus alert sre

 ---